 Make an enquiry

-Guide to Cost of Living in New Zealand vs UK
+Cost of Living in New Zealand vs UK

 20 Jun 2024

-Guide to Cost of Living in New Zealand vs UK
+Cost of Living in New Zealand vs UK

 For many Britons, New Zealand represents the ultimate dream moving destination.

 However, choosing to move so far away from home is not a decision to be taken lightly.
-There are many factors that make a new life abroad realistic, and one big one to consider is the cost of living.
+Many factors make a new life abroad realistic, and one big one to consider is the cost of living.
 While you should do your own research based on your specific circumstances, we have put together a comparison of what living in New Zealand vs the UK could cost you.
 For the most part, we have taken prices from the capital cities as the most comparable.

 Salaries in New Zealand vs the UK